- 12 ounces uncooked angel hair pasta

 - 1 package (8 ounces) imitation crabmeat, chopped

 - Cook pasta according to package directions.
-Meanwhile, in a large nonstick skillet, saute shrimp in oil for 5 minutes or until shrimp turn pink.
-Add garlic; cook 1 minute longer.
+Meanwhile, in a large nonstick skillet, saute shrimp and garlic in oil for 5 minutes or until shrimp turn pink.
 Remove and keep warm.

 - In the same skillet, combine the tomatoes, broth, sugar, bouillon, salt and pepper.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 15 minutes.
 Stir in crab and reserved shrimp; heat through.
 Drain pasta; serve with seafood mixture.
 Yield: 6 servings.